HomeDing/homeding.github.io/elements/device.md

 **button** - The GPIO pin of the system button.
 Defaults is 'GPIO0(D3)'

-**connecttime** - The available time after a reboot of the device to start network configuration.
+**connectTime** - The available time after a reboot of the device to start network configuration.
 Default: "6s".

 Detailed description for `ConnectTime`, `button` and `led` see [WiFiManager](wifimanager).